Xaempel/MooPing/README.md

 - [Boost](https://www.boost.org/): A collection of peer-reviewed, portable C++ source libraries that extend the functionality of C++ and help with tasks such as threading, networking (including Asio), data structures, algorithms, and more.

+- [Nmap](https://nmap.org/):  Network scanning tool used by this application as an external process for network discovery and device detection.
+  Nmap is licensed under the Nmap Public Source License (NPSL).
+  More information and the [full license text can be found here](https://nmap.org/book/man-legal.html)

+  This project does not include or modify Nmap code, but requires Nmap to be installed separately.

 ## Authors